ATA Airlines: Second bankruptcy and demise

 On April 2, 2008, ATA declared bankruptcy and ceased all operations.
 This sudden end came about after FedEx abruptly canceled ATA's longstanding military charter contract.
 Combined with a significant increase in the price of jet fuel, ATA did not have enough capital to stay in business.
 It was the third of four U.S. airlines to announce a complete shut down in the week of March 30, 2008, after Aloha Airlines did so on March 30, Minnesota-based charter Champion Air did so March 31, and Skybus Airlines terminated service on April 5.
 The shutdown of ATA took effect at 4:00 am EDT, Thursday April 3, 2008, although some flights were airborne at the time and continued to their destinations, with the final arrival being ATA flight 4586 from Honolulu to Phoenix, which landed at 8:46 am, MST, or seven hours and 46 minutes after the announced shutdown.
-At the time of the shutdown ATA employed around 2,300 people, all of whom were permanently laid off.
+At the time of the shutdown ATA employed around 2,300 people, all of whom were subsequently permanently laid off.
 According to press reports, up to 10,000 passengers were affected and many of them had to scramble for help on several airlines.
 Most of them, however, had to pay for new tickets.

-On November 19, 2008, Southwest Airlines announced their intent to acquire the remaining assets of ATA Airlines.
-The $7.5 million bid includes the rights to 14 slots at LaGuardia Airport that belonged to ATA, as well as various other assets such as trademarks and logos.
-Southwest specifically stated their bid "doesn't include any aircraft, facilities or employees of ATA."
+On November 19, 2008, Southwest Airlines announced its intent to acquire the remaining assets of ATA Airlines.
+The $7.5 million bid included the rights to 14 slots at LaGuardia Airport that belonged to ATA, as well as various other assets such as trademarks and logos.
+Southwest specifically stated their bid "doesn't include any aircraft, facilities or employees of ATA".

 Destinations

 At the time of its shutdown, ATA Airlines served 13 destinations throughout Mexico and the United States.
 All routes were discontinued on April 2, 2008, due to ATA's bankruptcy filing, with the exception of some en route red-eye flights, which arrived on April 3.
 With ATA's additions of Kona and Lihue, Hawaii in June 2007, the airline was serving more Hawaiian destinations nonstop from the mainland United States than any other airline in the world at the time.
 Scheduled passenger service to a number of destinations listed below was discontinued prior to ATA's bankruptcy.
 At its peak, ATA served 35 destinations worldwide.
 Some destination information has been taken from ATA route maps from 1994 to 2003.